SGAgent: Suggestion-Guided LLM-Based Multi-Agent Framework for Repository-Level Software Repair: Results and Analysis

 Table \ref{table:all} summarizes the performance comparison between \toolname{} and ten state-of-the-art approaches on the SWE-Bench-Lite benchmark.
 Overall, \toolname{} demonstrates a dominant performance advantage among all approaches that use Claude-3.5 as the base model, and even surpasses several methods that rely on newer or more complex LLMs.
 These results provide strong evidence of \toolname{}’s effectiveness in repository-level software repair.

 Specifically, \toolname{} successfully resolves 154 buggy instances, achieving a 51.3\% resolution rate, outperforming all other Claude-3.5-based baselines.
-Across all evaluated methods, \toolname{} ranks 5th overall, exceeding the performance of SWE-Agent, which uses Claude-3.7-Sonnet as its backbone.
+Across all evaluated methods, \toolname{} ranks 5th overall, exceeding the performance of SWE-Agent, which uses Claude-3.7-Sonnet as its backbone\footnote{Our method has been displayed at the official SWE-Bench-Lite leaderboard under the name \textsc{Isea}.
+Details can be found at \url{https://www.swebench.com/}}.
 In terms of localization accuracy, \toolname{} achieves the highest file-level accuracy (81.2\%) and function-level accuracy (52.4\%) among all Claude-3.5-based methods, ranking 3rd and 4th overall, respectively.
 These results validate that our knowledge-graph-based context retrieval effectively enhances bug localization performance of \toolname{}.
-Regarding computational cost, \toolname{} ranks third lowest among all methods, with only KGCOMPASS and OpenHands incurring lower costs.
-This indicates that \toolname{} achieves efficient software repair with relatively low token consumption.

-Figure \ref{fig:inter-analysis} presents the overlap analysis results among Claude-3.5-based methods.
-As shown, \toolname{} contributes the second-largest number of unique repair (14), second only to KGCOMPASS (15), and significantly higher than DarsAgent (7), OpenHands (4), and LingXi (3).
-This finding highlights that the introduction of the Suggest stage effectively expands the agent’s reasoning boundary, enabling \toolname{} to resolve buggy instances that other state-of-the-art systems fail to address.
+Table~\ref{tab:unique} presents a pairwise comparison of unique fixes between \toolname{} and five strong baselines under the same Claude-3.5-Sonnet setting, including DARS-Agent, KGCompass, Lingxi, OpenHands, and Agentless-1.5.
+The results show that \toolname{} consistently resolves a substantial number of bugs that these baselines fail to fix.
+Specifically, compared with DARS-Agent, KGCompass, Lingxi, OpenHands, and Agentless-1.5, \toolname{} uniquely resolves 37, 46, 40, 47, and 43 instances, respectively, whereas these baselines uniquely fix only 13, 16, 26, 29, and 32 instances that \toolname{} misses.
+This result shows that \toolname{} not only performs better overall but also repairs buggy instances that other competitive methods fail to resolve.

+In terms of computational cost, \toolname{} requires \$1.48 per instance, which is slightly higher than lightweight procedural methods such as Agentless (\$1.3), but remains competitive among agent-based frameworks.
+In general, agent-based repair methods tend to be more costly than procedural pipelines, because they require multi-turn reasoning, dynamic context retrieval, and iterative validation, whereas procedural methods usually follow a more compact and static workflow.
+For example, SWE-Agent costs about \$1.6 per instance and ExpeRepair costs about \$2.1 per instance, while \toolname{} achieves stronger same-model performance at a lower or comparable cost.
+This average cost is mainly attributed to the three core agents, including the Localizer (\$0.35), the Suggester (\$0.59), and the Fixer (\$0.54), while knowledge graph construction introduces no LLM API cost.
+Among them, the Suggester accounts for the largest share due to its additional context exploration and repair planning.
+Overall, these results suggest that \toolname{} maintains a favorable cost--performance trade-off despite the overhead introduced by multi-agent collaboration.